Watch-Store Bootstrap

 after_script |

 Terminate watch-store.
 Log the number of store paths pushed.
-Run a final attic push result-* as a belt-and-suspenders measure to ensure the top-level outputs and their closures are fully cached. |
+Run a final delta push when the client is available so top-level outputs and their closures are cached. |

 The final explicit push in after_script is not strictly necessary when